covcom/205CDE/01 C9 IDE/README.md

 Unlike Windows, files and folders in Linux have owners and permissions.
 (Windows do too, but not in an obvious way).
 You can see even though we copied the file from a system folder (and everything should be exactly the same), the owner has been changed.

 For both files, the permissions are `-rw-r--r--`.
 This means that for the three positions in the order of the owner, group, others, the permissions are read/write `rw`, read only `r` and read only `r`.
 But the owner has been changed from root to ubuntu.

-The command `id` tells us that the current user (you that is) has been assigned a username ubuntu.
+The command `id` tells us that the current user (*you*, that is) has been assigned a username ubuntu.

 Run the following commands to change some permissions of the file